Best memory care in Eugene

 How many Eugene facilities have a serious deficiency on file?

-Of the 11 licensed memory care facilities indexed in Eugene, 10 (91%) carry a documented licensing violation or abuse investigation in the indexed inspection record.
+Of the 5 licensed memory care facilities indexed in Eugene, 5 (100%) carry a documented licensing violation or abuse investigation in the indexed inspection record.
 Specific findings appear on each profile with inspection date and source link.
+StarlynnCare sources all deficiency data directly from state regulator records — no facility-side surveys or paid submissions are used.
+See the methodology for how deficiency classes are mapped across states.

 What should I look for on a memory care tour in Eugene?